-We have been starting with the key claims, the philosophers' main conclusions, and then working backwards to evaluate the arguments in as much detail as we can see in the short time we have.
+We have been starting with the key claims, the philosophers' main conclusions, and then working backwards to evaluate the arguments in as much detail as we can get to in the short time we have.

-Our approach contrasts with what one might call a deductive, or synthetic, approach.
+Our approach contrasts with what one might call a deductive or synthetic approach.